AdithyaVenkateshMohan/Navigation-DeepRL/Report.md

 The dqn agent is contained in [`dqn_agent.py`](dqn_agent.py)

 For each time step the dqn_state acts on the current state and epsilon-greedy values.
-The dqn_agent utilise a replay buffer of experiences.
+The dqn_agent utilize a replay buffer of experiences.

 ### DQN Hyper Parameters